 Go with a crustless quiche: Skip the quiche dough and bake it directly in a buttered pan or line the pan with parchment paper for easy cleanup.

-Make sure the ingredients are dry: If you're adding vegetables, make sure raw veggies are cooked thoroughly.
-Mushroom and spinach are popular quiche fillings that release a lot of liquid when cooked.
-Fry mushrooms and blanch spinach to ensure there is not extra liquid released.
+Make sure the ingredients are dry: If you’re adding vegetables, make sure raw veggies are cooked thoroughly.
+Mushroom and spinach are popular quiche fillings that will release a lot of liquid when cooked.
+Pan fry mushrooms and blanch spinach.
+Squeeze out all the extra liquid from your spinach before adding to the egg filling.

 Problems with the quiche filling texture

-If the filling is too wet and breaking apart: Add 1/2 cup less dairy and experiment with the ratio between eggs and cream.
+If the filling is too wet and breaking apart: Add 1/2 cup less dairy.
+Experiment with the ratio between eggs and cream (or crème fraîche).
+Or the vegetables are to blame.

 If you’re adding vegetables: Sauté them thoroughly and make sure they are as dry as possible to avoid additional moisture in your filling.

-If the filling is too rubbery: Did you overcook it?
+If the filling is too rubbery: Did you overcook the quiche?
 It could also be the egg-dairy ratio.
-Try removing an egg.
+Try removing an egg which should make it less rubbery.
+Or bump up the amount of dairy.

 If the filling is too dry and the texture looks spongy: Take the quiche out of the oven before it’s overcooked.
-Test it 10 minutes earlier.
-Maybe your oven temperature is miscalibrated or you live in a drier climate.
+Test it 10 minutes earlier than the baking time specified in the recipe.
+Your quiche is done when it jiggles and still looks wet in the middle.